What is the Work Truck Industry Welder Certification Program?

 Do you provide training for plasma cutting?

-Thermal Cutting certification training including certifications in Plasma Cutting, Oxy Fuel, and Carbon Arc via Zoom.
-NC3 will deliver the same high-quality training that prepares you for the exams, labs, and performance assessments needed to become an NC3 certified instructor.
+Yes, Thermal Cutting certification training includes certifications in Plasma Cutting, Oxy Fuel, and Carbon Arc via Zoom.
+NC3 will deliver the same high-quality training that prepares you for the exams, labs, and performance assessments needed to become an NC3 Certified Trainer.

 Can you tell me more about the program providers?